kaskada-ai/kaskada-ai.github.io/_posts/2023-05-09-introducing-timelines-part-1.md

 ![A plot showing time on the x-axis and values on the y-axis, with steps showing continuous values.][continuous]

-Compared to SQL, timelines introduce two requirements -- ordering by time and grouping by entity.
+Compared to SQL, timelines introduce two requirements: **ordering by time and grouping by entity**.
 While the SQL _relation_ -- an unordered multiset or bag -- is useful for unordered data, the additional requirements of timelines make them ideal for reasoning about cause-and-effect.
 Timelines are to temporal data what relations are to static data.